gpujs/gpu.js/README.md

 The MIT License

-Copyright (c) 2016 Fazli Sapuan, Matthew Saw, Eugene Cheah and Julia Low
+Copyright (c) 2016 Fazli Sapuan, Matthew Saw and Eugene Cheah

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal